Volunteer grants are the best way for your nonprofit organization to make the most of its volunteer programs.

 Track volunteer hours accurately

-When every volunteer hour is attached to tangible funds, tracking your hours accurately is essential.
+When every volunteer hour is attached to real money flowing to your nonprofit, tracking your hours accurately is essential.

 If a company is going to give your organization $1000 for every 50 hours of volunteering, reporting fewer hours on accident will be a costly mistake.